-The Umpires designated to control the competitions are charged to be on the watch for strict application of the rules of play and the administration rules which complete them.
+The umpires designated to control the competitions are charged to be on the watch for strict application of the rules of play and the administration rules which complete them.

-They have the authority to disqualify from the competition any player or any team who refuses to comply with their decision.
+Subject to the seriousness of the offence, they have the authority to exclude for a game or disqualify from the competition, any player or any team who refuses to comply with their decision.

-The spectators with valid or suspended licences, who, by their behaviour, are the origin of incidents on the terrain of play, will be the subject of an Umpire's report to the Federal executive.
+The spectators with valid or suspended licences, who, by their behaviour, are the origin of incidents on the terrain of play, will be the subject of an umpire's report to the Federal executive.
 The latter will summon the guilty party or parties before a competent Disciplinary Committee who will decide on the penalties to apply.